Keyboard shortcuts

 fn main() {

-// Get user by ID - returns Option<Resource> (None if not found)
+// Get user by ID - returns SCIM-compliant JSON with proper $ref fields

 }